-Backed by 35 hours of noise-cancelling performance, tri-digital-assistant integration (Alexa, Google Assistant, and Siri), smart listening modes, and Jabra’s popular audio customization features – the Jabra Elite 85h’s spec sheet alone lends promise to some amazing results.
+The Jabra Elite 85h’s spec sheet promises amazing results.
+With up to 35 hours of noise-cancelling performance, tri-digital-assistant integration (Alexa, Google Assistant, and Siri), smart listening modes, and Jabra’s popular audio customization features, these headphones deliver a lot for the money.

-Thankfully ,outside of some minor sound issues and imperfect noise cancellation, the Elite 85h lives up to the hype, making them a worthy Bose alternative and the most recent addition to our best headphones and best noise cancelling headphones pages.
+Thankfully, outside of some minor sound issues and imperfect noise cancellation, the Elite 85h lives up to the hype, making them a worthy Bose alternative and a notable addition to our best headphones and best noise cancelling headphones guides.

 Jabra spared no expense when crafting these cans.
 A combination of black mesh fabric (ear cups), soft leatherette (ear padding and headband), and sturdy plastic (yokes) comprise the frame.
 The woven fabric along the sides has nano-coating to protect the circuitry from water damage.
 It hits that sweet spot between luxury and sporty.